All ABOUT THE ONTARIO COUNTY ARTS COUNCIL

 Other local gallery shows and opportunities that we are aware of are shared with OCAC members via quarterly newsletters, on our website, Facebook page and by email.

-The OCAC Board of Directors work closely with other organizations within the county, such as the Ontario County Historical Society, Granger Homestead, Sonnenberg Gardens & Mansion, Canandaigua Chamber of Commerce and B.I.D., and the office of the Mayor of the City of Canandaigua.
+The OCAC Board of Directors work closely with other organizations within the county, such as the Ontario County Historical Society, Fort Hill Performing Arts Center, Sonnenberg Gardens & Mansion, Canandaigua Chamber of Commerce and B.I.D., Arts in Canandaigua Galleries, and the City of Canandaigua.
 OCAC also has a long term Community Outreach Project to supply grants, art workshops and art exhibits to the public libraries in Ontario County.